IvanPedroza/Wordle/README.md

 ## Acknowledgments

-- This project was inspired by the Wordle puzzle game.
+- This project was inspired by the Wordle puzzle game distributed by the New York Times.

 Happy gaming!